What is ATV insurance?

 Is ATV or off road insurance required?

 While an ATV insurance policy functions much like motorcycle insurance, one important distinction is that insurance coverage for off-road vehicles isn't always mandated by law because they're not typically driven on standard roadways, and some states ban them on roadways altogether.
 Registration requirements and insurance regulations may differ in states depending on where the vehicle is being driven.
 Although many states don't require insurance for ATV, UTV, and similar off-road vehicles, liability coverage, standard on ATV/UTV policies, may be mandated at certain private trails and parks where you plan to ride.
 If you lease or finance your vehicle, your lender may also require comprehensive coverage and collision coverage.

 How does ATV insurance work?

 When you purchase ATV/UTV insurance, you can customize your policy to your vehicle.
 Your chosen coverages and the limits you select will affect the price of your policy.
 Learn more about factors influencing the cost of ATV insurance.

 If you're liable for another person’s injuries or damaged property, or your vehicle is damaged in an accident and you have physical damage coverages on your policy, your insurance may pay for losses or injuries, up to your coverage limits and minus any deductible.
 ATV/UTV policies are often one year in length, which means, if you carry comprehensive coverage, your vehicle is protected against theft, vandalism, and weather-related issues, even in the winter months when you may not be riding and your vehicle is in storage.

-What does ATV/UTV insurance cover?
+What does ATV insurance cover?

 - Bodily injury liability coverage: Pays for injuries you cause to someone while riding your off-road vehicle, up to your policy's limit.